mvolkmann/blog/src/ocaml.md

 The Caml programming language is the predecessor of OCaml.
 The name is short for "Categorical Abstract Machine Language".
 OCaml is short for "Objective Caml".
+It adds support for object-oriented programming and a more expressive type system.

 OCaml is a member of the
 <a href="https://en.wikipedia.org/wiki/ML_(programming_language)"